IronLanguages/dlr/docs/dlr-overview/runtime.md

 <h4 id="l2-cache-combined-rule-sets-of-all-equivalent-callsites">4.4.2.1 L2 Cache: Combined Rule Sets of All Equivalent CallSites</h4>

 Each individual dynamic call site has a delegate type and a specific binder instance.
 The **L2 cache** is maintained across dynamic call sites with the same binder instance.
-The L2 cache allows the sitesto share rules via the binder instance..
+The L2 cache allows the sites to share rules via the binder instance..
 The L2 cache helps eliminate startup costs for call sites that perform operations similar to those already performed elsewhere.
 Since the L2 cache currently holds 100 delegates, it also helps improve the performance of highly polymorphic sites that encounter many various types.
 Producers of binders must put canonical binder instances for a set of given metadata so that semantically equivalent call sties have the same binder instance on them.

 Upon an L1 cache miss the binder would otherwise be required to generate a new dynamic method, either because this particular call site has not yet bound that operation, or because it has fallen off the end of this site’s L1 cache.
 The shared L2 cache solves both of these problems by providing a larger cache that retains the rules seen by all equivalent call sites.
 An L2 hit means that the rule can be added back to the site’s L1 cache and L0 target delegate without regenerating the dynamic method.